Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock Market Data: One-Sample Testing of Non-correlation

 \subsection{Support Recovery Procedure}

-We have focused on the test of the independence of the rows of $\X_k$ by testing globally whether all of the off-diagonal entries of the row covariance matrix $\A$ are zeros in Section \ref{test.sec}.
+We have focused on the test of the \yin{non-correlation} of the rows of $\X_k$ by testing globally whether all of the off-diagonal entries of the row covariance matrix $\A$ are zeros in Section \ref{test.sec}.
 If the null hypothesis is rejected, it is of great value to locate the places where the covariances are not zero.
-Taking the stock return data for example, if the independence of the months is rejected (the matrix-valued observations need to be transposed before feeding into the testing procedure), one may want to identify which months are highly correlated, and if the independence of industries is rejected, it might be interesting to know which industries are correlated.
-Another example is brain imaging analysis, where the matrix-valued observations for patients are spatial-temporal data \citep[e.g.]{xia2017hypothesis,xia2018matrix}, and it is worthwhile investigating further how voxels of the brains are correlated after the rejection of independence of voxels.
-This is called the problem of support recovery.
+Taking the stock return data for example, if the \yin{ non-correlation} of the months is rejected (the matrix-valued observations need to be transposed before feeding into the testing procedure), one may want to identify which months are highly correlated, and if the \yin{non-correlation} of industries is rejected, it might be interesting to know which industries are correlated.
+Another example is brain imaging analysis, where the matrix-valued observations for patients are spatial-temporal data \citep[e.g.]{xia2017hypothesis,xia2018matrix}, and it is worthwhile investigating further how voxels of the brains are correlated after the rejection of \yin{non-correlation} of voxels.